Invarion/invarion-docs/docs/rapid-plan/12. Creating Your Own Signs/Create a Base Sign.md

 ---
 # Create a Base Sign

 There are two methods that you can use to create your base sign.
-You can either start from scratch with new basic shapes, or you can ungroup an existing sign and use that as a template.
+You can either start from scratch with new basic shapes, or you can un-group an existing sign and use that as a template.

 ## Starting by Editing another Sign